-Reduction or Abatement of Taxes (Minnesota Statutes 375.192)
+Reduction or Abatement of Taxes (M.S.
+375.192, subd.
+2)

 Upon written application by the owner, the county board may reduce or abate estimated market values, taxes, and associated penalties, interest, and costs as the board deems just and equitable.
 The county board may refund all or any part of taxes, penalties, interest, or costs that were erroneously or unjustly paid.